 There are a few factors that increase your risk of developing melanoma.
 People in a higher risk group may have one, or more, of the following factors:

-- High exposure to UV including working outdoors, seeking a tan, arc welding and tanning beds
+- High exposure to UV including from working outdoors, seeking a tan, arc welding or tanning beds.

-- Family history of melanoma or skin cancers
+- A family history of melanoma or skin cancers.

 If you have been diagnosed with melanoma, it is a good idea to have a conversation with your family members about getting screened regularly for melanoma, because they will automatically be in a higher risk category.
 This is important for them to know.
 Even if you don’t want to talk about your own diagnosis, it is still a very worthwhile conversation to initiate with other family members.

 Getting screened for melanoma involves a thorough and comprehensive skin screen from a doctor or dermatologist.
 Detecting and removing melanoma early is key to stopping it from developing and reduces the chances of it spreading to other parts of the body.
-See Early Detection
+Read about early detection of melanoma symptoms.